bigtoga/Examples/Cloud - Azure/Integrate with Windows Active Directory/DNS/Traffic flow with DNS in Azure.md

   - From your Windows Active Directory DNS

 # Where you configure the DNS servers for the environment
-Each virtual network has a set of automatically-assigned DNS Servers (Portal -> Virtual Networks -> <choose your vnet> -> DNS Servers)
+1. When you create the virtual network, you assign a set of DNS Servers (Portal -> Virtual Networks -> <choose your vnet> -> DNS Servers)
+2. All resources created within this vnet will now use these DNS Servers

+Azure-provided DNS:
+  - Pros:
+    - You can opt to not create / manage your own DNS servers
+    - Azure DNS automatically scales
+    - VMs within the same vnet automatically can resolve each other's IP addresses
+  - Cons:
+    - Single vnet only
+    - WINS and NetBIOS not supported
+    - Only A records that are automatically registered by the service are supported (no manual registration of records)
+    - No reverse DNS support
+    - No query logging